 - 1 cup sliced fresh mushrooms

 - 1/2 cup chopped green or red pepper

 - 1-1/4 cups shredded part-skim mozzarella cheese

 - Turn onto a floured surface; knead until smooth and elastic, about 5 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover with plastic wrap; let rise in a warm place until doubled, about 30 minutes.
+Cover and let rise in a warm place until doubled, about 30 minutes.

 - In a small saucepan, bring sauce ingredients to a boil.
 Reduce heat; simmer, uncovered, until slightly thickened, 15-18 minutes, stirring occasionally.
 Remove from heat.

 - Preheat oven to 400°.
 Punch down dough.
 On a lightly floured surface, divide dough in half and roll each into a 12-in. circle.
-Place on two greased 12-in. pizza pans; prick with a fork.
+Place on 2 greased 12-in. pizza pans; prick with a fork.
 Bake until lightly browned, 8-10 minutes.

 - Meanwhile, in a skillet, heat oil over medium-high heat; saute vegetables until zucchini is crisp-tender.
 Spread crusts with sauce; top with vegetables and cheese.
 Bake until cheese is melted, 12-15 minutes.